ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 1. Go to `System > File Management > iFile List`.
 Click on import and upload your image (companylogo.png) and give it a Name (companylogo.png).
 You can also upload more files (such as css or js) to support your HTML template.
 2. Go to `Local Traffic > iRules > iFile List`.
 Click on Create, select the iFile you have just uploaded from File Name and give it a Name (companylogo.png)
 3. Go to `Local Traffic > iRules List`.
-Click on Create and create the iRule to be used as a maintenance page.
+Create a new iRule and give it a Name (maintenance.
 Here is a sample iRule which will load the html content when a user visits a particular URI;

 ```
 when HTTP_REQUEST {